-WooCommerce runs on WordPress, which is an already optimized platform for SEO.
-It allows the installation of various plugins based on the business requirement and how they want the site to look like and handle the merchandise.
+WooCommerce runs on WordPress, which is an already-optimized platform for SEO.
+It allows the installation of various plugins based on the business requirement and how they want the site to look and handle the merchandise.
 Plugins like Yoast SEO can be installed and used to configure the website for good results on search engine ranking.
 Therefore, WooCommerce is SEO-friendly.
 It is very important to configure and optimize the WooCommerce SEO to improve the store ranking on search result pages.
-All components like themes, products, descriptions, images of the additional plugins should be optimized.
+All components like themes, products, descriptions, and images of the additional plugins should be optimized.

 Steps to Set up WordPress WooCommerce SEO

 Before start using WooCommerce on WordPress, it will be a good idea to set up the SEO based on the needs and features to be installed.
 Also, if required, have a premium membership of them so that later you don’t have to keep the development on hold waiting for the prime features.
 If there is a time-bound during development, it’s better to install all the required things and use them seamlessly over the development phase.
 One of the plugins, the All in One SEO(AIO SEO) plugin can be installed and used effectively.
 It will include sitemaps and a map URL properly for all the products listed on your site.
 Once this step is completed successfully, move to the 2nd step of the WooCommerce SEO guide.

 - Write Product SEO Titles